 If you are desperate, you can always downgrade your version of Anki to an earlier release.
-Just make sure to back up any cards that you have before doing so (you can learn how to do that with this AnKing video).
+Make sure to back up any cards you have before doing so (you can learn how to do that with this AnKing video).

 Anki 2.0 vs 2.1

-I also want to talk about the difference between Anki 2.0 and Anki 2.1.
+I also want to discuss the difference between Anki 2.0 and Anki 2.1.
 That’s because it can be confusing for somebody just starting to know why there is always a mention of these two different versions of Anki.

 Note that this is not the same as what I talked about above.

-Above I am referring to the small updates that occur.
+Above I am referring to the minor updates that occur.
 Like when IOS updates from 14.05 to 14.06.
-These small updates aren’t new versions of Anki, but rather minor updates.
+These small updates aren’t new versions of Anki but relatively minor updates.
 Anki 2.0 and 2.1 are two completely different versions of Anki.
-It’s like going from the IOS 14 to IOS 15.
+It’s like going from IOS 14 to IOS 15.